CyanogenMod/android_device_sony_huashan/README.md

 ![Sony Xperia SP](http://wiki.cyanogenmod.org/images/e/e5/Huashan2.png "Sony Xperia SP in white")

 This branch is for building CyanogenMod 11 (or Android KitKat 4.4 AOSP based roms) ROMS.

+This is a gerrit test for first cyanogenmod support.